zhiqiujiang/zhiqiujiang.github.io/_pages/publications.md

 <br>
 This project is an interactive art installation exploring the complexities of gender neutrality in artificial intelligence.
 The installation combines a conceptual video with an interactive auditory experiment, inviting participants to reflect on how AI-generated voices address gender ambiguity.
 <br>
-_Artwork Presentation at the NeurIPS Creative AI Track (45% acceptance rate).
-2024._
+_Artwork Presentation at the NeurIPS Creative AI Track.
+2024.
+(45% acceptance rate)._
 <br>
 ![ambiguity](/images/ambiguity_teaser.jpg)
 <small>*Ambiguity in AI: The Paradox of Gender Neutrality*</small>